 These modes are key in letting Angee meet both guest and host needs.
 When pre-approved users – a group that can be set by the host to include specific guests – are home, Angee’s camera turns and faces the wall.
 Guests receive immediate physical reassurance that they’re not being recorded because the camera can’t even see them!
 If approved users are home and anyone outside the house attempts to access the camera or sound monitoring capabilities, Angee will alert in-home users to get permission or denial for any access attempt.

-Guests can know, for sure, that their privacy is intact, and if the homeowner ever needs to remotely check up on the property, guests will get a heads-up and be able to give permission.
+Guests can know, for sure, that their privacy is intact, and if the homeowner ever needs to check up on the property remotely, guests will get a heads-up and be able to give permission.
 Hosts, meanwhile, can continue to benefit from Angee’s comprehensive security benefits.
-They’ll be alerted if Angee detects non-authorized people in the house, and they can use the Angee app to view a live stream of the Angee camera whenever they need to check in.
+They’ll be alerted if Angee detects non-authorized people in the house and can use the Angee app to view a live stream of the Angee camera whenever they need to check-in.
 Angee can also use its camera and security tags to detect, document, and alert users to possible threat indicators, such as fire alarms or broken windows.

 The sharing economy has faced some unexpected obstacles, but that doesn’t mean that homestays can’t be rewarding experiences for both hosts and guests.
 Angee just makes sure those experiences are safe and private.